 In this first worlds there were no separate 2wd and 4wd classes, just a “Stock” and a “Modified” class.
 The official reason for not taking the Optima, undoubtedly a much better and solid race buggy than the Gallop, is still unknown, but it’s believed to have to do with the competition between the two design houses, and the fact that Syuwa chief designer Shigeru Hino had seniority over a very young (but enormously talented) Kogawa.

-Kyosho released the Optima few months after the Worlds, and lost out on a very good opportunity for some great publicity for the new model.
+Kyosho released the Optima right after the Worlds, and lost out on a very good opportunity for some great publicity for the new model.
+In fact the Japanese magazines reviewed the Optima in the next issue, directly after the issues containing the Worlds reports.
 There is no doubt in my mind that an Optima prototype in the hands of a seasoned driver would have given Gil Losi Jr and the RPS/Yokomo team a real run for their money.
 But then I’ll admit I’m quite biased regarding that matter.
 Adding that not many of the Kyosho team drivers chose to use the Gallop, kind of says it all, I think.

 Kogawa himself used the same Tomahawk in both classes, just with 8.4v batteries in “Modified”, something he told me was very challenging on the “slippery” track.
 I’ll bet it must have hurt not being allowed to use the Optima that he’d been working so hard on, and that he probably knew was a better car than anything else on that starting grid…..
 But as we all know, and I’ve been saying time and time again, Kyosho work in mysterious ways.
 Even to this day.